We Talk To A Mustang Designer About This GT500 Sketch Becoming Reality

 From sketch to final roadgoing car, there are some uncanny similarities.
 Though the rendering’s proportions are overdramatized, the on-paper Mustang’s face set the tone for the real thing.
 Details like the pre-facelift headlights and blackout panel between the upper and lower grilles made it all the way to production, along with noteworthy details like the Shelby Cobra logo.
 That said, this sketch is missing the car’s signature striped paint scheme and features a wing much more extreme than the real-life thing.

-For Stevens, it’s still hard to believe that his sketch work lead the way for the road car’s final look.
+For Stevens, it’s still hard to believe that his sketch work led the way for the road car’s final look.
 This realized dream, he says, will eventually lead to buying a Mustang of his own someday.

 Gallery: 2020 Ford Mustang Shelby GT500: First Drive